 Scottish Dance Theatre: Joining pilgrims at keys stages on the walk and contributing content for the journey (live and online).

 Scottish Episcopal Church (represented by St Mary’s Episcopal Cathedral, Edinburgh): Offering hospitality in Edinburgh and developing material – including choral music – for the capital launch.

-Sharing Not Hoarding: Billboard exhibitions in Dundee and Glasgow depicting pilgrims walking with enlightened teachers – including humans, other animals and plants.
+Sharing Not Hoarding: Billboard exhibitions in Dundee and Glasgow depicting pilgrims walking with enlightened teachers – both human and the more-than-human.

 Society of Friends (Quakers in Scotland): Offering hospitality in Edinburgh and Glasgow and developing learning content for the journey.

 Stitches for Survival: Offering craftivist engagement before, during and after the pilgrimage.

 In addition to the above there are many unaffiliated individuals who will be walking with and supporting the Pilgrimage for COP26.